amirazadehranjbar/browser-extensions-manager/README.md

 A full-stack project that manages browser extensions with **React (frontend)** and **Node.js + Express + MongoDB (backend)**.

 ---
+## 👷 Work in Progress

+This project is **still under active development** and not yet complete.
+New features and improvements are being added step by step.

 ## 📂 Project Structure